 Hearing loss can be very subtle, and so people may be able to live their normal lives completely unaware that their hearing is deteriorating.
 This is why annual hearing tests are so important.
 Not only can they spot changes in hearing, but means of prevention can be implemented to deter hearing loss.

 There are many factors to consider when dealing with hearing loss in seniors.
-Besides age, determinants including gender, family history, race and occupation all play a role.
+Besides age, determinants including gender, family history, race, and occupation all play a role.

 Although you may know the risks of hearing loss, without proper testing you won’t know for sure the severity or how your hearing measures up.

 If you’re over the age of 50, get your hearing checked annually.
 I can’t stress this enough!
-This can gage the level of your hearing and uncover any impairment that may occur year after year.
+This can gauge the level of your hearing and uncover any impairment that may occur year after year.

 Although hearing loss caused by aging can’t be stopped, you can slow down the impairment.
 Such practices like avoiding loud noises or wearing protective ear gear can deter further hearing loss.